tweets links free pdf free pdf Tweets by @neziherdogan

 for a full list please see CV

-"Turkey" in The International Film Musical (Traditions in World Cinema) Corey K. Creekmur and Linda Y. Mokdad (eds) 2012
+"Turkey" in The International Film Musical (Traditions in World Cinema) Corey K. Creekmur and Linda Y. Mokdad (eds) Indiana University Press, 2012

 Then something strange happens.
 Osman sits up and straightens out, while we continue to hear Zeki singing on the sound-track.
 Something attracts Osman's attention and he begins to look towards a place that is behind the camera.
 The shot/reverse-shot system might supply us with a shot of what he sees, but instead the scene shifts back to Zeki and Inge continuing their musical romance.
 Zeki's voice has penetrated the space and enveloped Osman, serving as his private diegetic song (as everyone continues to dance to the music the band is playing).
 It appears as if the song Zeki sings places Osman under a spell, one that finally allows him to come to his senses by seeing and acknowledging the scene that Zeki and Inge occupy.
 Zeki's voice has lifted two separate places to a transcendental level, where they blend into each other and become one, hence Yeşilçam's sense of unity.